What is the impact of COVID-19 on Fort Campbell?

 I need to verify employment for someone who said they were assigned to Fort Campbell.
 What do I need to do?

-Visit the Servicemembers Civil Relief Act (SCRA) Website atfor Military Employment verification.
+For servicemembers, visit the Servicemembers Civil Relief Act (SCRA) Website atfor Military Employment verification.

 I want to get a job at Fort Campbell (or with the U.S. Government).
 What should I do?